MBACP (Accredited) Counsellor and Supervisor

 Training, qualifications & experience

-I have a post qualification in Consultative Supervision and I have a Diploma in Therapeutic Counselling and I am a member of the BACP, including the BACP accredited voluntary register and I work within the Ethical Framework for Good practice which underpins my work.
-My work has been accredited by the BACP; this is a well recognised and valued quality status for practitioners that recognises the achievement of high standards of knowledge, experience and development.
+I have a post qualification in Consultative Supervision and I have a Diploma in Therapeutic Counselling.
+I am an accredited member of the BACP, and I work within the Ethical Framework for Good practice which underpins my work.
+As stated above, my therapeutic work has been accredited by the BACP; this is a well recognised and valued quality status for practitioners that recognises the achievement of high standards of knowledge, experience and development.

-As well as my private practice, I also work as a duty counsellor and supervisor in a local college, where as well as counselling individual students, I also write and facilitate group work on subjects such as anxiety, exam stress, self esteem and procrastination as well as supervising trainee counsellors.
-So as well as working with adults of all ages; I have a specific wealth of experience with young adult issues and I hold a current DBS certificate.
+As well as my private practice, I also work as a duty counsellor and supervisor in a local college, where as well as counselling individual students, I write and facilitate group work on subjects such as anxiety, exam stress, self esteem and procrastination as well as supervising trainee counsellors.
+So as well as working with adults of all ages; I have a specific wealth of experience with young adult issues and I hold a current advanced DBS certificate.

 I previously spent a year working at a local homeless charity, counselling young people from 16-25 years old on various complex issues.

 As an integrative counsellor, I am trained to integrate four different counselling theories; these are person centred, psychodynamic, existential and CBT, this means that dependent on your personal needs and requirements I can be flexible and adapt around methods that can work for you.
 As well as the traditional two chair approach, I may also work in other ways, such as using shells and stones, music, poetry or art to encourage you to talk about your feelings, although I would check with you first to ensure that you are comfortable working this way.